A Memorial to Zephyr, Song by Beverly Rush; and Where Do Aborted Children Go?

 A MEMORIAL TO ZEPHYR

 Mr. HUMPHREY [Rep. Gordon Humphrey, R-NH].
-Mr. President, recently, a constituent of mine, the wife of popular singer Tom Rush, sent me a copy of a song she wrote and performed.
+Mr. President, recently, a constituent of mine, [text removed for privacy purposes], sent me a copy of a song she wrote and performed.
 The song is a touching, sensitive perspective on the profound effect abortion has on all those involved — not only the unborn child, here named Zephyr, but also the mother.
 I encourage all my colleagues to read the words of this song and consider precisely what has been done to million and a half women each year who suffer the physical, emotional and spiritual pain of legalized abortion.
 I ask that the lyric sheet for the song be printed in the RECORD.

 The material follows: